strilguidev/mtasa-editbox/README.md

 # mtasa-editbox
-Framework which allows you to create custom dx editbox.
+Lib which allows you to create custom dx editbox.

 ## Functions
 ``create``